HKalbasi/zngur/book/src/how_it_works.md

 ## Implementing Rust traits for C++ classes

-C++ types can't exist in Rust by value, since it might need non trivial move constructor incompatible with Rust moves.
+C++ types can't exist in Rust by value, since it might need a nontrivial move constructor incompatible with Rust moves.
 So for representing them in Rust, Zngur uses the following struct:

 ```Rust